Kernix13/website-marketing/5-web-metrics.md

 - track conversions
 - identify areas for improvement

-...set up a Google Analytics account, add a tracking code to your website, and start collecting data
+Set up a Google Analytics account, add a tracking code to your website, and start collecting data

 ### Pingdom